 Venice has a strong claim to be one of Europe’s most romantic cities.
-Many visitors on a city break to Venice place a gondola ride under the Rialto Bridge – the oldest of the four bridges spanning the Grand Canal – at the top of their must-do list.
+Most visitors on a city break to Venice imagine gondola rides under Rialto Bridge – the oldest of the four bridges spanning the Grand Canal.
+But there’s so much more to experience in Venice, from the local food to its undiscovered neighbourhoods.

 The city itself, which is located in a lagoon in north-east Italy, is a mosaic of 118 small islands linked by no less than 417 bridges.
 This means that its land-based attractions, which include St Mark’s Cathedral – together with piazza San Marco and Basilica di San Marco to give them their Italian names – and the masterpiece of Gothic architecture that is Doge’s Palace, are easy to navigate on foot.

-In fact, the city has no roads or cars, so walking is a great option.
-But if a walking tour of Venice’s historical treasures doesn’t appeal, there is the option of taking the Venetian equivalent of a bus – a Vaporetto, which is a public boat that travels the length of the Grand Canal and beyond to the Lido and the islands of Murano and Burano – a small fishing village located in the Venetian lagoon that is noted for its small but brightly painted houses.
+In fact, Venice has no roads or cars.
+But if a walking tour of Venice’s historical treasures doesn’t appeal, there’s the option of taking a Vaporetto – a public boat that travels the length of the Grand Canal and beyond to the Lido and the islands of Murano and Burano.

 You can pick up 24, 48 and 72-hour tickets for the Vaporetto services depending on your length of city break.
 For a beautiful view of the city head to the back of the Vaporetto and travel the full length of the canal from Santa Lucia train station to St Mark’s Square.